tne-ai/app-whiskey/README.md

 The four documents being used for the demo can be found at `app-whiskey/Data.
 They include a clean csv, messy csv, pdf, and image.

-## Creating the Model in an existing OpenWebui system

-1. In OpenWebui, on the left side, click on Workspace > Model and choose + to add a new model
-1. The Model Name is `Wastex Document -> JSON`
-1. Check that this create the model id `wastex-document---json` and it must be exactly that string for the user interface to find the model.
-1. The Base Model is `anthropic/claude-3.5-sonnet` so make sure that you have the Anthropic function loaded
-1. The System prompt you can copy from wastex-document---json.txt in the Demo Docs file
-1. This is lots of context so make sure in the Advanced Parameters to set Context Length to 200K or 204800, Max Tokens to Predict to 8192 and Tokens to Keep on Context refresh to 16384

 ```